Summer Reading Challenge: June 1 - July 31, 2017

 Your Summer Challenge

 San José Public Library challenges everyone to spend time reading, learning, exploring, and energizing this summer.
 This year's theme is "Reading by Design".
 Play games, earn great prizes, explore library services, and attend one of the many events held at libraries across the city.
 The Summer Reading Challenge is not only fun but it's also beneficial for children.
+Registration opens June 1 - sign up online or visit your local library.

 Prevent the Summer Slide